USS Stoddert: History

-In July, it steamed farther north to the state of Washington where it exercised with Kennedy (DD-306).
-After maneuvers off the coasts of Oregon and California, it entered Puget Sound Navy Yard on 15 December; completed overhaul on 7 February 1922; and, four days later, joined Destroyer Division (DesDiv) 32.
-It resumed operations along the west coast.
+In July, she steamed farther north to the state of Washington where she exercised with Kennedy (DD-306).
+After maneuvers off the coasts of Oregon and California, she entered Puget Sound Navy Yard on 15 December; completed overhaul on 7 February 1922; and, four days later, joined Destroyer Division (DesDiv) 32.
+She resumed operations along the west coast.
 Proceeding to the south on 8 February 1923 with the Battle Fleet and Fleet Base Force, Stoddert took part in maneuvers en route to the Panama Canal Zone to conduct fleet problems to test the defense of the strategic canal.
 While in Panama during the month of March, the fleet engaged in combined tactical and strategic maneuvers, held experimental torpedo practice, carried out various experimental firings against and finally sank Coast Battleship No. 4, the former Iowa.
 Upon the completion of the combined maneuvers on 30 March, Stoddert returned to the Bremerton Navy Yard on 22 April.

 The destroyer cruised the Washington coastline until the end of August, visiting Astoria, Tacoma, Seattle, Bellingham, Port Angeles, and Port Townsend.
-In July, it escorted Henderson (AP-1), in which President Warren G. Harding was embarked.
-In September, it steamed south to San Diego Harbor where the destroyers of its division formed a circle and scattered flowers on the water in commemoration of the men lost in the Honda Point Disaster.
+In July, she escorted Henderson (AP-1), in which President Warren G. Harding was embarked.
+In September, she steamed south to San Diego Harbor where the destroyers of her division formed a circle and scattered flowers on the water in commemoration of the men lost in the Honda Point Disaster.

 From 22 October 1923 until 2 January 1924, Stoddert took part in fleet maneuvers and torpedo exercises at San Diego, sailing to the south on 16 January.
-Transiting the Panama Canal with the Battle Fleet from 18 to 25 January, it was engaged with the Scouting Fleet in maneuvers designed to test the defenses and facilities of the Canal Zone.
+Transiting the Panama Canal with the Battle Fleet from 18 to 25 January, she was engaged with the Scouting Fleet in maneuvers designed to test the defenses and facilities of the Canal Zone.
 During the winter, the combined fleets were based at Culebra, and on 22 April 1924, Stoddert arrived back at San Diego with the Battle Fleet.